christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 10: The Flavian Dynasty

 Vespasian’s father, Titus Flavius Sabinus, was a publicanus—a tax/financial contractor—and later became a moneylender/collector in Asia.
-He was the "honest tax collector".
+He was recorded as "the honest tax collector".
 Titus Flavius Sabinus's father, Titus Flavius Petro, was actually named Poppaeus Sabinus and was "given" the former estate of Vipsania Polla in Falacrine, and he attained the cognomen Sabinus with his senatorial rank.

 Poppaeus Sabinus was the same "Sabinus" in Josephus who stole the Jerusalem temple treasury.
 With this money he bought a Senatorial rank in Rome.
 The Jewish Encyclopedia confirms a Sabinus—a Roman procurator and treasurer of Augustus—stole 400 talents from the Temple.
 400 talents of gold would equal $1.52 billion USD in today's money and would have made him the richest person in Rome.
 The Flavian dynasty was literally founded on stolen Temple wealth.